smpotts/ozone/README.md

-# README
+# Ozone

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This project uses the AirNow API to look up the air quality index (AQI) by zip code.
+The AQI was developed by the EPA and calculates scores based on levels of ozone, air particle pollution, and other pollutants.

+## AQI Scale
+The application takes a zip code and displays a score of the AQI rating and a color coded categories corresponding to the [chart](https://docs.airnowapi.org/aq101) on the AirNow website.

+## Technologies
-* Ruby version
+Ruby version 2.7.6

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+## Running the project

-* ...
+...